dave3d/dicom2stl/README.md

 ========

 To extract the bone from a zip of dicom images:
-> vtkpython dicom2stl.py -t bone -o bone.stl dicom.zip
+> python dicom2stl.py -t bone -o bone.stl dicom.zip

 To extract the skin from a NRRD volume:
-> vtkpython dicom2stl.py -t skin -o skin.stl volume.nrrd
+> python dicom2stl.py -t skin -o skin.stl volume.nrrd

 To extract a specific iso-value from a VTK volume:
-> vtkpython dicom2stl.py -i 128 -o iso.stl volume.vtk
+> python dicom2stl.py -i 128 -o iso.stl volume.vtk

 To extract soft tissue from a dicom series in directory and apply a 180 degree Y axis rotation:
-> vtkpython dicom2stl.py --enable rotation -t soft_tissue -o soft.stl dicom_dir
+> python dicom2stl.py --enable rotation -t soft_tissue -o soft.stl dicom_dir